Finite-size scaling of out-of-time-ordered correlators at late times: General case: Implications of eigenstate thermalization

-Consider the following estimate for the first term on the right-hand side of Eq. (\ref{abab}):
+Consider the first term on the right-hand side:

-where we used Eq. (\ref{Mar}) in the first and third steps; the continuity of $f_{AA^\dag}(x)$ at $x=0$ in the second step; Eqs. (\ref{zero}) (\ref{exp}) in the fourth step.
-The approximation error in the fourth step is upper bounded by $O(n^{-1.96})$ as in Eq. (\ref{ap4}).
-The Taylor expansion for $f_{AA^\dag}(x)$ at $x=0$ allows us to estimate the approximation error in the second step as
+where we used Lemma \ref{Mar} in the first and third steps; the continuity of $f_{AA^\dag}(x)$ at $x=0$ in the second step; Eqs. (\ref{zero}), (\ref{exp}) in the last step.
+A rigorous error analysis for Eq. (\ref{est}) is given in Proposition \ref{p3} below.

-where we used the Taylor expansion for $f_B(x)$ at $x=0$ in the first step; Eqs. (\ref{Mar}) (\ref{exp}) in the second step; Eqs. (\ref{gauss}) (\ref{3}) in the third step.
-The second term on the right-hand side of Eq. (\ref{abab}) can be estimated similarly as we did in Eq. (\ref{est}).
-The third term on the right-hand side of Eq. (\ref{abab}) is upper bounded by